fusioncharts/dev_centre_docs/chart-guide/standard-charts/zoom-line-charts.md

 {% embed_chart standard-charts-zoom-line-charts-example-2.js %}

-Click [here](http://jsfiddle.net/fusioncharts/t19c4y4e/) to edit the zoomline chart.
+Click [here](http://jsfiddle.net/fusioncharts/t19c4y4e/) to edit the zoom line chart.

 > **numVisibleLabels** attribute only limits the number of visible data labels; it does not affect the number of visible data points.